Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 consent from clients (we take the stance here that simply using the resolution service itself does not constitute consent).

-Even when consent is granted operators should employ data minimisation techniques such as those described in (#data-handling) if data is shared with third-parties.
+Even when consent is granted operators should employ data minimization techniques such as those described in (#data-handling) if data is shared with third-parties.

-Operators should consider including specific guidelines for the collection of aggregated and/or anonymised data for research purposes, within or outside of their own organisation.
+Operators should consider including specific guidelines for the collection of aggregated and/or anonymized data for research purposes, within or outside of their own organization.

 TODO: More on data for research vs operations... how to still motivate operators to share anonymized data?